PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 success cases pass with one initial index refresh and a consistent final layout state; no model conversion or inference was run.

+The internal Transpose/channel-Slice NHWC propagation family is indexed as well.
+It discovers candidate Transposes and all tensor consumers through one `ModelIRGraphIndex`, restricts fixed-point propagation to the supported operator-type union, updates Slice and cloned-constant inputs differentially, inserts legacy NCHW bridges through the index, and removes the original stem without direct operator-list mutation.
+Its lazy initial-consumer cache retains the legacy copy-on-write behavior for constants shared by multiple binary operators even as indexed rewires proceed.
+The lowerer forwards the session layout state.
+Its focused multi-branch success case passes with one initial index refresh, consistent operator-type indices, and a synchronized final layout state.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its